Their Eyes Were Watching God Chapter 18 Quotes

-Tea Cake considers himself a man because he is always there for Janie and he is willing to perform all sorts of gallantries for her.
+Tea Cake considers himself a man because he is always there for Janie and willing to perform all sorts of gallantries for her.

 Tea Cake jumps in the water to defend Janie, his true love, from the mad dog.
 As a result, he is bitten and eventually dies from rabies.
 Thus, his gallant act of love for Janie results in death.
 Tea Cake dies for love of Janie.